mahdi-shafiei/MxlPy/README.md

 ## LLMs

 We support the [llms.txt](https://llmstxt.org/) convention for making documentation available to large language models and the applications that make use of them.
 It is located at [docs/llms.txt](https://github.com/Computational-Biology-Aachen/MxlPy/tree/main/docs/llms.txt)

+## Tool family 🏠

+`MxlPy` is part of a larger family of tools that are designed with a similar set of abstractions.
+Check them out!

+- [MxlBricks](https://github.com/Computational-Biology-Aachen/mxl-bricks) is built on top of `MxlPy` to build mechanistic models composed of pre-defined reactions (bricks)
+- [MxlWeb](https://github.com/Computational-Biology-Aachen/mxl-web) brings simulation of mechanistic models to the browser!